DaBigMoose1101/startup/README.md

 - [x] **Header, footer, and main content body** - Made all of the pages uniform and added elements to differentiate between pages.
 - [x] **Navigation elements** - All navigation elements function.
 I changed the format of buttons.
 - [x] **Responsive to window resizing** - I tested resizing by moving the window around and resizing the window
 - [x] **Application elements** - Added comment and like buttons.
 I have not yet figured out how to add live maps for my third party api.
+I also need to make procedural post generation for feeds/search results and all other elements.
+We have not covered how to do this.
+We also have not covered how to make interactable elements and I tried to insert as many placeholders for these elements as possible.
 - [x] **Application text content** - set place holders for all text elements
 - [x] **Application images** - I have place holder photos where ever photos will be